crowdsourcing-class/crowdsourcing-class.github.io/video_vimeo_tutorial.md

 ---

 #Creating Videos
 There are a variety of ways of making videos.
-Two of the easiest and most effective are
+The easiest and most effective for this project is to create a screen recording.

-1. Using a handheld camera to film a live presentation (think iPhone camera)
-2. Using a screen recording software to record your screen and audio

-##Option 1: Handheld camera
-1. Take your favorite camera or more likely, favorite smartphone and record your presentation.
-2. Upload it to your laptop and you're all set

-##Option 2: Screen recording
+##Screen recording
 If you're on a Mac you can use Quicktime or Keynote to create a screen recording.
 ###Quicktime
 1. Open up QuickTime.